DavidLiebemann/NeuroSync_Player/README.md

 The **NeuroSync Player** allows for real-time streaming of facial blendshapes into Unreal Engine 5 using LiveLink - enabling facial animation from audio input.

+### Installation:

+1. Ensure uv package manager is installed or [install according to installation guide](https://docs.astral.sh/uv/getting-started/installation/)
+2. `uv sync` to install dependencies

 ![Alt text](/utils/neurosyncclose.jpg)

+### Running Scripts

+- Use `uv run [script_name].py` to run a script using the dependencies and virtual environment setup in the previous step.

 ### Features:
 - Real-time facial animation